shhossain/loops/README.md

-# Create random loops in c
+# Create random loops of C